CottonEyeJoee/cognigy/README.md

 1. Open the terminal in the root directory & execute `yarn install` (`npm i`)

-1. Create an `.env' file in the root directory and add the following variables to this file using the credentials given in the code challenge instructions (don't forget to save the file)
+1. Create an `.env.local' file in the root directory and add the following variables to this file using the credentials given in the code challenge instructions (don't forget to save the file)

    ```env
    API_ENDPOINT_URI={websocket-endpoint}